-A Democratic Supper was held at the Artichoke Inn on Monday November 9, to commemorate the birthday of the immortal Henry Hunt.
-The supper was well provide by the worthy host, Mr. Akehurst.
+A Democratic Supper was held at the Artichoke Inn, the immortal licary liunt.
+The supper was well provided This toast was responded to in a very elequent by the worthy host, Mr. Akchurst.
 Mr. II.
-Mitchell presided on the occasion, and was supported on the right by the veteran Mr. Flower, and on the left by the veteran Mr. Ramsey, both in excellent health and spirits-our worthy host occupying the vice-chair.
-After ample justhe people."
-The meeting rose and uncovered, and tice had been done to the good things of this life, the cloth was cleared, and the public were admitted to enjoy the conviviality of the evening; Mr. Mitchell again took the chair, and Mr. John Page the vice chair.
-Several patriotic songs and recitations were given between the following toasts and sentiments :- Mr. Flower in an energetic style gave-"The Soverei, nty of the People, drank enthusiastically.
+Mitchell presided on the occasion, and was supported on the right by cloth was cleared, and the public were admitted to enjoy the conviviality of the evening; Mr. Mitchell again took following toasts and sentiments :- Mr. Flower in an energetic style gave-"The Sovereignty of the People," drank enthusiastically.

-mmortal memory of the late Henry Hunt, Esq , and all departed Patriots."
-Drank in solemn Silence.
-Mr. Page rose, and in a short and pithy address gave-The health of Thomas Slingsby Duncombe, Esq , the People's Parliamentary Champion; long may be live to advocate the rights of the industrious classes."
+Mr. Woodward in an appropriate speech gave-" The immortal memory of the late Henry Hunt, Esq., and all departed Patriots," Drank in solemn silence, Mr. Page rose, and in a short and pithy address gave-The health of Thomas Slingsby Duncombe, Esq., the People's Parliamentary Champion; long may be live to advocate the rights of the industrious classes."
 Drank with all the honours.

-Mr. Woo lward in an appropriate speech gave-" The

-Mr. John Davey, in an address replete with sound sense, gave-"The health of Feargus O'Conner, Esq., the indomatable advocate of the rights of mon-may be ive to see the people possessed of their political and social iberty."
+Mr. John Davey, in an address replete with sound sense, gave-"The health of Feargus O'Conn'r, Esq., the indomatable advocate of the rights of man-may he live to see the people possessed of their political and social iberty."
 Drank with enthusiasm.

-Mr. Hawkins in a very appropriate speech gave-" The People's Charter, and may it speedily become the law of heir permanent relief."
+Mr. Hawkins in a very appropriate speech gave-" The People's Charter, and may it speedily become the law of the land."